 Noise safety training requirements following a noise assessment

-Key points for noise safety training requirements at work
+Key points: Noise safety training requirements at work

 The Control of Noise at Work Regulations 2005 (the Noise Regs) are very prescriptive on what the training must contain and lay out a specific syllabus.
 This is within the actual text of the Regulation, not just accompanying guidance.